Event Loop Guide: How JavaScript Async Code Actually Gets Scheduled

 3. rewrite the same flow with async/await

-4. compare expected order with actual order
+4. compare your expected order with the actual order

 FAQ